605data/aws-mfa-session/README.md

 -----
-Note: This project is heavily developing, No PRs will be accepted at this moment.
+Note: No PRs will be accepted at this moment.